Miami Beach posts 'break up' video to spring breakers

 MIAMI BEACH — On South Beach, where spring break is in full swing, and so are the changes.

+And the city of Miami Beach has put out on social media a very clear message "breaking up" with spring breakers.

+The video starts out by asking if viewers even remember what happened last March, followed by a rash of year-old headlines that capture the violence and chaos of spring break in South Beach.

-When you ask tourists about Miami Beach, they say they can't get enough of it.
+Still, when you ask tourists now about Miami Beach, they say they can't get enough of it.

 "It's vibrant, it's alive, it's so good," said Cassandra Ropert.